 Following persons are designated as the Key Managerial Personnel (KMP):

-¦ Mr. Mehul Shah: SVP Compliance & Company Secretary
+¦ Mr. Mehul Shah: EVP Compliance & Company Secretary

 Formal Annual Evaluation was made in compliance with all the applicable provisions of the Act and the Listing Regulations.
+During the Board Evaluation, it was observed that the Board of Directors, as a whole, is functioning as an integrated body helping the board discussion to be rich and value adding.
+The Board has an optimum balance of discussion between operational and strategic issues.
+The Board is proactively engaged on the key matters concerning talent, strategy, governance, etc. There are specific areas identified by the Board as a part of this evaluation exercise for the Board to engage itself with.
 The Directors were satisfied with the evaluation results, which reflected the overall engagement of the Board and its Committees with the Company.

 8. Board Familiarization Program

-At the time of appointment of a new director, through the induction process, he/ she is familiarized with the Company, directors roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company, etc. Detailed presentations are made before the Board Members at the Board and its Committee meetings covering various areas including business strategy, branding, programming, financial performance and forecast, compliances/ regulatory updates, audit reports, risk assessment and mitigation, etc. The details of the familiarization program are available on the Companys website at: www.enil.co.in at web link: httpy/www.enil.co.in/policies-code- of-conduct.php
+At the time of appointment of a new director, through the induction process, he/ she is familiarized with the Company, directors roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company, etc. Detailed presentations are made before the Board Members at the Board and its Committee meetings covering various areas including business strategy, branding, programming, financial performance and forecast, compliances/ regulatory updates, audit reports, risk assessment and mitigation, etc. The details of the familiarization program are available on the Companys website at: https://www.enil.co.in at web link: https://www.enil.co.in/policies-and-code- of-conduct.php

 9. Policy on directors appointment and remuneration

-the Audit Committee of the Company presently comprises of the following Directors as on the date of this Report:
+The Audit Committee of the Company consists of the following Directors as on the date of this Report:

 The Internal Auditors of the Company report directly to the Audit Committee.
 All the recommendations of the Audit Committee were accepted by the Board of Directors.
 Brief description of terms of reference and other relevant details of the Audit Committee have been furnished in the Report on Corporate Governance.